- When Quickening Starts

 Should I Monitor My Baby's Kicking?

-Once your baby's movements are well established (usually by week 28), some doctors recommend keeping track of all those little punches, jabs, and kicks to make sure your baby is still developing normally.
-There isn't any real scientific evidence to prove whether this method is a good indicator of the baby's well-being, so check with your health care provider to see what he or she recommends.
+Once your baby's movements are well established (usually by week 28), some doctors recommend keeping track of all those little punches, jabs, and kicks to make sure your baby is still developing the way they should.
+This is known as a fetal movement assessment, fetal kick count, or fetal movement counting.
+There isn't any real scientific evidence to prove whether this method is a good indicator of the baby's well-being, so check with your doctor to see what they recommend.

 If you haven't yet reached 25 weeks and don't feel your baby move, or you're not sure that what you're feeling is actually your baby, don't panic.
-As your baby grows, you'll be able to better distinguish his or her movements.
+As your baby grows, you'll be able to better distinguish their movements.
 You'll also figure out at what times of the day your baby is most active.
 Some babies just naturally move less often than others.

 A lack of movement also may mean that your baby is asleep.
 You may feel fewer kicks and jabs after the 32nd week as your baby gets bigger and has less room to move around in the uterus.

-If your baby has started to move regularly and you don't feel at least 10 movements within a two-hour period, or the movements have slowed significantly, it's time to call your doctor.
+If your baby has started to move regularly and you don't feel at least 10 movements within a 2-hour period, or the movements have slowed significantly, it's time to call your doctor.